Why to Add The Dewa Sanzan to Your Bucket List

 First up, the scenery of the Dewa Sanzan is in at number five.

 The looming 1984m Mt.
 Gassan of the Dewa Sanzan provides Yamagata Prefecture with a fresh source of water year-round that creates the rivers and lakes that support the extensive beech and cedar forests, and the fields and fields of rice at the base.
 Combined with the varying seasons and unique architecture, the Dewa Sanzan is blessed with a huge variety of scenery that nature-lovers and photographers alike are sure to enjoy.
+Be sure to check out the autumn leaves of the Dewa Sanzan if you can.

 Mt.
 Gassan boasts amazing vistas over the Shonai plains to the Sea of Japan and north to Mt.
 Chokai.
 If the weather holds up, it’s possible to see across to the cities and towns tucked in the pocket between the Asahi mountain range in inland Yamagata Prefecture.
 The path from Mt.
 Gassan to Mt.
 Yudono is particularly noted for the greenery that can only come from being on the mountain with the most snowfall, not to mention the latest snow season in Japan.

 The base of Mt.
-Haguro is home to the Shukubo Pilgrim Lodges, the Five-storied Pagoda, the Haraigawa River, the Grandpa Cedar and the start of the ascent into the three holy peaks.
+Haguro is home to the Shukubo Pilgrim Lodges, the Five Story Pagoda, the Haraigawa River, the Grandpa Cedar and the start of the ascent into the three holy peaks.
 Walk up the stone staircase amongst the cedars to find Ni-no-saka Teahouse with views out onto the Shonai plains.
 Nearby lies Minamidani, The Southern Valley that silenced none other than world-renown Haiku poet Matsuo Basho.
 Once at the top, check out the 200-year old Sanjingosaiden Shrine, with the thickest thatch roof in all of Japan.
 From there, Saikan, the former temple turned pilgrim lodging is just a short (covered) walk.

 The Dewa Sanzan developed its own form of cuisine, Dewa Sanzan Shojin Ryori (Ascetic Cuisine).
 The ascetic diet that supported Yamabushi for centuries is a major reason why Tsuruoka City gained its status as Japan’s only UNESCO Creative City of Gastronomy.
 As such, it deserves inclusion at number four on our list of reasons to add the Dewa Sanzan to your bucket list.